 Being a project manager is about directing the success of one particular project using a set of polished skills, practical experience, and proven methodology.
 As a project management major, you'll gain the skills you need to provide clear directions with authority, create timelines for your projects, gather materials and resources, and forecast and plan for any unseen glitches.
 The need for employees with efficiency, speed, and quality provides a steady demand for qualified project management professionals in today's business world.

 Types of Project Management Degrees

 Project management degrees can be found at all degree levels, both in traditional on-campus settings and in more modern online programs.
-In a project management degree program, you'll learn about the five processes of project management: initiating, planning, executing, controlling and closing.
-You'll also study management topics such as human resources, communications, risk management and procurement.
+In a project management degree program, you'll learn about the five processes of project management: initiating, planning, executing, controlling, and closing.
+You'll also study management topics such as human resources, communications, risk management, and procurement.

-The minimum level of education for a career in project management is a college degree, usually as a specialization within a Bachelor of Business Administration degree.
+The minimum level of education for most careers in project management is typically considered to be a bachelor's degree with some type of business focus.
 Industry professionals are increasingly turning to online degrees in project management and related specializations.
-These provide two primary advantages: allowing the student to earn a degree at his/her convenience, without having to take time off work, and giving the working adult the opportunity to immediately apply lessons learned to the workplace.
+Online degrees allow students to earn a degree at their own convenience, without having to take time off work.
+They also give working adults the opportunity to immediately apply the lessons learned to the workplace.
 Thus, employees may be encouraged to pursue an online project management degree so that their newly acquired knowledge can be immediately put to use on the job.

 Bachelor's Degrees in Project Management